MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 ## Required DNS records

-If your DNS server doesn't support secure dynamic updates, you must create required DNS records before you deploy your Azure Local instance.
+If your DNS server doesn't support secure dynamic updates, you must create required DNS records before you deploy your Azure Local system.

 The following table contains the required DNS records and types: